kubernetes-sigs/gateway-api/geps/gep-3792/index.md

 proxy.
 This is simple to reason about, easy to manage for sidecar meshes, and will presumably be an important implementation mechanism for the foreseeable future.
 Some cloud providers, though, are moving the proxy outside of the cluster, for various reasons which are out of the scope of this GEP.
-Chihiro and Ian want to be able to use these out-of-cluster proxies effectively and safely, though they recognize that this may require additional configuration.
+[Chihiro] and [Ian] want to be able to use these out-of-cluster proxies effectively and safely, though they recognize that this may require additional configuration.

 [Chihiro]: https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/#chihiro
 [Ian]: https://gateway-api.sigs.k8s.io/concepts/roles-and-personas/#ian
+[Ana]: https//gateway-api.sigs.k8s.io/concepts/roles-and-personas/#ana

 ### Nomenclature and Background